jthoward64/ez-starrez-package-tracking/README.md

 ![Screenshot of an auto-detected shipping type](./screenshots/Automatic%20Shipping%20Type.png)

+## New Features

+- Added a the ability to lock dropdowns to persist their selection across multiple packages
+- Added a way to change the default building, allowing multiple residence halls to use the tracker

 ## Future plans

-- Allow setting defaults for the pickup location for checking in many packages at once
 - Scroll to the form when it is opened
-- Allow changing the building
 - (maybe) Add a completely new page dedicated to checking in packages